Independence Army Airfield

-Independence Army Airfield was a World War II training base of the United States Army Air Forces Central Flying Training Command (CFTC).
+Independence Army Airfield was a training base of the United States Army Air Forces from 1942 to 1945.
+It was part of the Central Flying Training Command (CFTC).
 It is currently the city-owned Independence Municipal Airport.

 History

 In January 1941 the Independence Chamber of Commerce, resolved to sell the citizens of the Kansas community the idea of a municipal airport.
 On 26 June 1941, after six months of effective "selling", the city commission decided to ask the voters to approve a $100,000 bond issue for financing work on the airport.
 The citizens approved by a vote of 1,219 to 173 on 1 August 1941.
 A short time later the city commission entered into contract with Paulette and White, consulting engineers from Topeka, to survey potential sites for the field.
 Several locations were considered before any selection was made.
 The site chosen was in Montgomery county, six miles southwest of Independence.

 Early in 1942 the government indicated it was interested in acquiring the site for a United States Army Air Forces airfield.
 During April and May civic leaders met with government officials in a series of conferences.
 Army Engineers made surveys from 8 to 11 April.
 About six weeks later, on 23 May 1942, the Army officially notified Independence City Government that it would purchase approximately 1,433 acres.

 The contract for planning and supervising the construction of the airfield was awarded to Black and Veatch, architectural engineers from Kansas City, Missouri.
 Work began on 6 June 1942, when Ottinger Brothers of Oklahoma City moved in with a labor crew and began grading operations.
 Shortly thereafter, work began on the drainage and sewerage systems.
 During the summer the Missouri Pacific Railroad constructed a spur to the site.
 In August work began on runways and buildings.
 Three concrete runways were constructed, aligned 5500x150(N/S), 5500x150(NE/SW), 5500x150(NW/SW).
 Each runway had a ten-inch gravel base placed in layers on a six-inch compacted earth subbase, and surfaced with one and one-half-inch asphalt cement; the service strip (80 feet wide) was a six-inch concrete slab, thickened to nine inches at the expansion and construction joints. three taxiways, 50 feet wide, completed the runway system.
 Fronting on the field, three squadron hangars, 120 by 80 feet, were built with a parking apron a mile long and 450 feet wide.

 During the fall of 1942 clearing and grading operations began at four locations that had been selected for auxiliary fields.
 The four sites were located 8 to 20 miles from the main field.
 The auxiliaries were located at: